norcams/docs-enduser/docs/terms-of-service.rst

      government or other third party; or other problems beyond our services.

 #.
-We reserve the right to delete instances in your demo project, if a
+We reserve the right to terminate instances in your demo project
-   situation should arise in which we need the compute resources elsewhere.
+   without notice, if a situation should arise in which we need the compute resources elsewhere.

 Content
 -------